James Hadley Chase: Writing career

 Chase's best market was France (more than 30 books were made into movies) where all of his ninety titles were published by Éditions Gallimard in their Série noire series.
 He was also very popular in other European markets, as well as Africa and Asia.
 Following perestroika, Centrepolygraph in Russia contracted to publish all his titles.
 However, his books failed to take hold in the American market.

 Mark Girland

 Just as Sherlock Holmes was the fictional detective created by Arthur Conan Doyle and James Bond by Ian Fleming, Mark Girland was created by Chase.
 Mark Girland is not the usual secret agent.
 He looks more like an unrefined version of James Bond.
 He is erratic and genial but also ruthless when he has to be.
 He is tough too, though he always comes across as quite likeable and charming.
 He is somewhat like a playboy too.
 Women often fall for him, though he is honest enough to tell them that he could never stay permanently with one woman.
 He unashamedly enjoys the fine things of life.
 Despite all his "vices", he comes out a winner in all his adventures.

+Pen names

+Aside from his best known nom de plume, Chase was also variously credited as James L. Docherty, Raymond Marshall, R. Raymond, and Ambrose Grant.

+Personal life

+In 1932, Chase married Sylvia Ray, and they had a son.
+In 1956, they moved to France.
+In 1969, they moved to Switzerland, living a secluded life in Corseaux-sur-Vevey, on Lake Geneva.

+Chase died in Corseaux-sur-Vevey on 6 February 1985.